LamChob/CODAI22-Page/README.md

 AI accelerator communities focusing on Embedded AI in both academic and industrial research.
 These realms of research have the opportunity to deliver a pervasive and seamless end-to-end tooling that connects hardware and software development methodologies.
 This workshop mainly focus on:

 * Discussing new impulses for deployment of Neural Networks on low-end embedded systems
-* Cooperative development of (open-source) toolchains/frameworks for neural network deployment + cooperation between industry and academia
+* Cooperative development of (open-source) toolchains/frameworks for neural network deployment + cooperation between industry and academia.

 Therefore, it complements the established conferences CASES and CODES+ISSS which have a wider and more academic research-spectrum.
-We also welcome work-in-progress papers of ongoing research projects and case studies from industrial applications Topics for workshop submissions include, but are not limited to:
+We also welcome work-in-progress papers of ongoing research projects and case studies from industrial applications.
+Topics for workshop submissions include, but are not limited to:
 * Optimization techniques and performance estimation of neural networks on embedded systems: e.g. compression, quantization techniques, Virtual Prototyping
 * Compilers for Embedded AI: Partitioning, μC, heterogeneous systems, intermediate representations or (domain specific) languages